codingblocks/qit.cloud/jesttesting.md

 This test was removed, as it duplicates a Cypress test.

 ADDED 22 January 2019
 `basicmock.test` was added to insure that the mocking capabilities would function.
+And at some point after this, a mock queue (written by Nicholas Marcora) was added for use in testing.